Skip to content

 Other Product Features:

 It’s interesting to see what kind of color combinations you can come up with in this Set of Six Potters Choice Glazes.
 These Amaco glazes are certified non-toxic and dinnerware safe.
-These glazes also turn out best when applied to cone 04 bisque and fired at cone 5-6
+These glazes also turn out best when applied to cone 04 bisque and a firing temperature at cone 5-6

 Check Current Pricing for